paengs/Net2Net/README.md

 @ Results

-NOTE: All parameters are fixed.
+NOTE: All parameters are fixed except new weights from Net2Net.

 1. validation accuracy: 96.39%